developdenver/Writing-SQL/01-Intermediate.md

 # Learning Objectives
 ## Functions and Operators
 By the end of this workshop, you will be able to…
+1. Join tables to retrieve data across a database
+1. Add, change, and delete data in a table
 1. Display data using aggregate functions and arithmetic operators
 1. Filter data using logical operators and comparison operators
 1. Filter aggregated data using comparison operators